 - LLB Law from University College London (UCL)

 - Certificate in Graphic Design from California Institute of the Arts – obtained June 2020

-In addition to writing essays and articles throughout my legal education, I have held a variety of positions, including:
+In addition to writing essays and articles throughout my legal education, I have held a variety of positions that have boosted my research, writing and communication skills, including:

 - Editor, JUST: Access Ltd

 - Legal Aide, Release Legal Emergency & Drugs Service Ltd